mikelove/preNivolumabOnNivolumab/preNivolumabOnNivolumab.knit.md

 ```

 We can see there is still structure in the 2D PCA, which is not
 related to the known covariate `condition`.
+This must be modeled
+or else we will have spurious results.

 ```r